MiMoText/MiMoTextBase_Tutorial/pages/tutorial/visualizations.md

 ### **Visualizations**

 Learn more about the different types of visualisations that the Wikibase Query Service is offering.
-Following the [Wikidata-documentation](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help/Result_Views){:target="\_blank"}, we give an overview, specifying which types of datadtypes and sometimes additional data is needed in order to display the MiMoText data.
+Following the [Wikidata-documentation](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help/Result_Views){:target="\_blank"}, we give an overview, specifying which types of datatypes and sometimes additional data is needed in order to display the MiMoText data.

 <!--
 style="width: 100%; height:auto; border: none; padding:1%; position:relative; top:0; left:0;"